 Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we look the Abraaj Group Art Collection.
+In this article, we look at the Abraaj Group Art Collection

-Earlier this year, Dubai’s private equity firm Abraaj Group was accused of mismanaging investor funds following which its founder Arif Naqvi surrendered the company.
+Earlier this year, Dubai’s private equity firm Abraaj Group was accused of mismanaging investor funds.
+Following which its founder Arif Naqvi surrendered the company.
 The ensuing investigation revealed a debt of over $1 billion the company owed its creditors.
-Recently the company went into liquidation, as part of which it sold off its private art collection at auction through Christie’s and Bonhams, in late October 2018.
+Recently the company went into liquidation.
+As part of this it sold off its private art collection at auction through Christie’s and Bonhams, in late October 2018.

 Abraaj Group : Role in the Middle Eastern Art World

 Abraaj Capital was a forerunner in the promotion of Arts & Culture in the MENASA region (Middle East, North Africa and South Africa).
 Most importantly, the firm was the prime sponsor of the Gulf Art Fair (now art Dubai) for the first crucial decade since its launch in 2007.
 The fair currently attracts thousands of visitors and is a significant event for Middle Eastern art market.

 With a view to provide suitable opportunities to fresh talent, the firm set up the Abraaj Royal College of Art Innovation Scholarship in 2014.
 Each year, the committee would chose five exceptional students for a fully paid scholarship to the Royal College of Art.
 In addition to student funding, Abraaj also provided a platform to young professional artists through the Abraaj Capital Art Prize, set up in 2008.
 The awardee of the Dh734,000 ($200,000) prize was expected to create a specially commissioned artwork for Abraaj’s private collection.